The-Chanman/android-ocr/README.md

 #android-ocr
 * * *

+This is me playing around with OCR and maybe TTS

 An experimental app for Android that performs optical character recognition (OCR) on images captured using the device camera.

 Runs the Tesseract OCR engine using a fork of Tesseract Tools for Android.